Next Semester's Courses

 STUDENTS: Students from all areas of the college are welcome who have an interest in Native Americans, culture, land use, and environmental racism and justice.

-COURSE DESCRIPTION: This course gives a range of perspectives on the relationships between Native Americans and the environment, with a focus on anthropological concepts such as culture, ecology, and colonialism.
+COURSE DESCRIPTION: This course gives a range of perspectives on the relationships between Native Americans and the environment revolving around anthropological concepts, such as culture, ecology, and colonialism.
 Based on the centrality of land to Native culture and the connections between land and the sacred, students explore how land-people relations were reworked and misinterpreted following Western colonization.
 Topics include environmental racism, environmental justice, and the influence of government policies regarding Native access, use, and control of indigenous lands.
-Case studies from throughout North America, including upstate New York, exemplify conflicts over Native sacred sites and instances where Native people are revitalizing their cultures, co-managing lands such as National Parks, and developing educational outreach programs.
+Case studies from throughout North America, including upstate New York, exemplify conflicts over Native sacred sites and instances where Native people are revitalizing their cultures, comanaging lands such as national parks, and developing educational outreach programs.
+This course satisfies the cultural anthropology requirement.

 ANTH 28700-01 ETHNOMUSICOLOGY LAB LA SS 3b